What is tennis elbow?

 The symptoms of tennis elbow may look like other medical problems or conditions.
 Always

 see your healthcare provider for a diagnosis.

 How is tennis elbow diagnosed?

 Your healthcare provider can usually diagnosis your tennis elbow with a physical exam.

 In some cases, you may have certain tests, such as:

-An X-ray to look at the bones of your elbow to see if you have arthritis in your elbow.
+An X-ray to look at the bones of your elbow to see if you have arthritis or other

 arthritis is in your neck, or disk problems in your spine are causing your arm pain.